Mezhyhirya Monastery: Decline and Soviet demolition

 In 1796, a German engineer found that the area had suitable clay for the making of faience, and two years later, founded the Mezhyhirya Faience Factory, the first one in Ukraine, at the site of the unused monastery.
 By 1852, the faience factory had become the largest industrial complex in Kyiv.
 During its existence, the factory produced a variety of crockery and ornamental vases and figurines.
 In 1884, the faience factory was closed down after it failed to bring any profit.

 In 1894, the Mezhyhirya Monastery was rebuilt and transformed into a women's monastery.
 After its reconstruction, the monastery was transferred to the authority of the Intercession of the Saints Monastery in Kyiv.

 After the Russian Revolution, the Ukrainian Soviet Socialist Republic's capital moved from Kharkiv to Kyiv in 1934, and the city was in need of a suburban residence for government officials.
 Mezhyhirya was chosen as the site of the new government residence.
 The decision of the Politburo in April 1935 ordered the demolition of the whole complex.
 Before the scheduled demolition in 1936, the architecture and buildings of the monastic complex were photographed.
 During the demolition, an underground library was supposedly discovered, full of handwritten manuscripts.
 There were speculations that the discovered books belonged to the lost library of Yaroslav the Wise, or perhaps of a later period, during the times of the Zaporozhian Host.
 But during archaeological excavations from 1990 to 1994, neither the alleged basement nor the purported manuscripts were found.
 The only thing that remains now of the monastic complex is a water well.

-During Soviet times, the area served as a residence for Leonid Brezhnev and Volodymyr Shcherbytsky, who worked in the Ukrainian Soviet Socialist Republic's government at the time.
-During this period, its location was concealed from the public.
+Before the Second World War, the area served as a residence for Ukrainian Soviet leaders Pavel Postyshev, Stanislav Kosior and Nikita Khrushchev.
+During the German occupation, Reichskommissar Erich Koch lived there.
+During the postwar era, Leonid Brezhnev and Volodymyr Shcherbytsky resided there.
+Following the Chernobyl disaster, the residence was abandoned due to its geographical proximity to the accident site, and remained neglected until the early 2000s.